About

 Biography

-Alex held positions with several regional orchestras in the southeast United States after finishing his training, including the Augusta (GA), Greenville (SC), Wheeling (WV) and Fayetteville (NC) Symphony Orchestras, before starting his tenure with the North Carolina Symphony.
-Having won a total of nine professional orchestra auditions in his career, and being named runner up at an additional four, Alex is more than familiar with the audition process; Alex is highly sought after as coach and mentor for those preparing their own professional auditions.
+Alex has served in a number of orchestral positions in his career, having won a total of nine professional orchestra auditions and being named runner up at an additional four.
+Due to this unusual volume of audition experience and success, Alex is highly sought after as coach and mentor for those preparing their own professional auditions.
+Most recently, Alex has held the positions of:

 Alex is passionate about composing and arranging - several new arrangements of early music adapted for the oboe/oboe d’amore are featured on his solo CD “A New Renaissance,” which is available on all streaming platforms.
 He also releases recordings of baroque and renaissance repertoire on his YouTube channel, much of which is unrecorded by oboe or previously recorded in styles unfit for the era.